QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

 Two case:

 1. You installed packages of the theme you selected both for Qt, GTK2 and GTK3.
     (eg: Adwaita which is the default theme.
-I did not found another cross framework theme on fedora default packages).
+I have not found another cross framework theme on fedora default packages).

 2. You want to use the GTK theme you selected for Qt but there is no qt package.
     In this case QGtkStyle will take precedence and convert the style automatically.